Harmonielehre: Uses

-Harmonielehre appears in the True Detective TV series Church in Ruins (S02e06).
-It also appears in the Modern Era soundtrack of the computer game Civilization IV, along with several other pieces by Adams.
-It also appears on the I Am Love soundtrack.
+Harmonielehre appears in the True Detective episode "Church in Ruins" (S02e06).
+It also appears in the Modern Era soundtrack of the computer game Civilization IV along with several other pieces by Adams as well as on the I Am Love soundtrack.
 The work was selected for inclusion in The Guardian's list of "50 Greatest Symphonies".
-Dubstep musician duo Nero sample the beginning of the first movement in the second track of their 2011 album Welcome Reality, "Doomsday".
+Dubstep musician duo Nero samples the beginning of the first movement in the second track of its 2011 album Welcome Reality, "Doomsday".